Triangulation in UX Research

 Its capabilities to handle various data types in real-time can support staggered research methods, aligning with different phases of a UX project.

 Moreover, at UserBit we focus heavily on collaboration by enabling team members to share and discuss their findings in a variety of ways.
-Researchers can not only share any of their work through static case-study reports but also adopt continuous sharing via the Discovery Portal.
+Researchers can not only share any of their work through static case-study reports but also adopt continuous sharing via the Client Portal.